 SINCLAIR: Well, Ohio's a bit of an outlier.
-A number of other states have renewable portfolio standards, and there has been an effort on behalf of the Koch brothers and their related organizations to turn those laws back.

-but Ohio is the only state that they've been successful in so far.
+A number of other states have renewable portfolio standards, and there has been an effort on behalf of the Koch brothers and their related organizations to turn those laws back, but Ohio is the only state that they've been successful in so far.
 Most of those places, the renewable energy, it remains overwhelminpopular, gly even among conservative numbers of the population.
-And that's one of the major messages of this video, that even very, very conservative communities.
+And that's one of the major messages of this video, that even very, very conservative people see the advantages of renewable energy in terms of creating more competition, keeping prices low, and empowering small businesses, individuals, farmers, and communities.